 - Start of a placement/ building relationships– This workshop provides practical ideas of getting to know a young person/ helping a child adjust to a new home.

-- An introduction to carrying out complex and thorough child-based or parenting assessments.
+- An introduction for professionals on carrying out complex, robust, and thorough child-based and/or parenting assessments.

 - An introduction to carrying out therapeutic life story work.

 - An introduction to using the Tree of Life technique with parents, professionals, or children.

 Dr Treisman frequently presents at local, national, and international conferences and events (See the Events Tab for a selection of these).
 Please contact us to discuss conference speaking engagement enquiries.